learn-co-students/js-jquery-document-ready-readme-js-intro-000/README.md

 ```
 Now that our HTML file can find our JavaScript File, let's remove the code between the `script` tags from the bottom of our HTML file and move it to `script.js`.

-In this simple example, you should already see `"this is so freaking cool."` appended to `div#text`.
+In this simple example, you should already see `"this is so freaking cool."` appended to `p#text`.
 But normally, it's not safe to execute JavaScript code until the browser tells us it's ready.

 ## Document Ready